Theophilus of Adana

-Saint Theophilus the Penitent or Theophilus of Adana (Greek: Θεόφιλος Άδανας, died c.
-538 AD) was a cleric in the sixth century Church who is said to have made a deal with the Devil to gain an ecclesiastical position.
-His story is significant as it is one of the oldest popular stories of a pact with the devil and was an inspiration for the Faust legend.
+Saint Theophilus the Penitent, also known as Theophilus of Cilicia or Theophilus of Adana (Greek: Θεόφιλος Άδανας, died c.
+538) was a cleric in the sixth century Church who is said to have made a deal with the Devil to gain an ecclesiastical position.
+His story is significant as it is one of the oldest popular stories of a pact with the Devil and was an inspiration for the Faust legend.
 Eutychianus of Adana, who claimed to be an eyewitness of the events, is the first to record Theophilus's story.

 Although Theophilus is considered to be an historical personage, the tale associated with him is of an apocryphal nature.
-His feast day is February 4.
+He is venerated as a saint in the Eastern Orthodox Church and Roman Catholic Church, with a feast day on 23 June and 4 February respectively.

 Legend

 Theophilus was the archdeacon of Adana, Cilicia, then a part of the Byzantine Empire.
 He was unanimously elected to be a bishop, and when out of humility he turned the position down, another man was elected in his stead.
 When the new bishop, based on malicious and unfounded rumors, unjustly deprived Theophilus of his position as archdeacon, Theophilus regretted his previous stance and sought out a necromancer, who helped him contact Satan.
 In exchange for his aid, Satan demanded that Theophilus renounce Christ and the Virgin Mary in a contract signed with his own blood.
 Theophilus complied, and the devil gave him the position as bishop.

-Later, fearful for his soul, Theophilus repented and prayed to the Virgin for forgiveness.
+Later, fearful for his soul, Theophilus repented and prayed to the Virgin Mary for forgiveness.
 After forty days of fasting, the Virgin appeared to him and verbally chastised him.
-Theophilus begged forgiveness and Mary promised to intercede with God.
-He then fasted a further thirty days, after which Mary appeared to him again, and granted him absolution.
+Theophilus begged her for forgiveness and she promised to intercede with God on his behalf.
+He then fasted a further thirty days, after which the Virgin Mary appeared to him again, and granted him absolution.
 However, Satan was unwilling to relinquish his hold over Theophilus, and three days later, Theophilus awoke to find the damning contract on his chest.
 He then took the contract to the legitimate bishop and confessed all that he had done.
 The bishop burned the document, and Theophilus died out of sheer joy to be free from the burden of his contract.